alhu45/the-office-database/README.md

 # the-office-database

-Created a database using SQL for the show "The Office".
+Following the video tutorial for learning SQL https://www.youtube.com/watch?v=HXV3zeQKqGY&ab_channel=freeCodeCamp.org, I created a database using SQL for the show "The Office".

-Managing all the employees, branches, and suppliers with queries.
+Managed all the employees, branches, and suppliers with queries.